mirekp/umbrellaapp/README.md

 - graphic assets are from https://openclipart.org
 - no other 3rd party components are being used
 - in selected calls, Swift 2.0 exception error handling is used
-- in order to avoid bloating of ViewController and enhance testability a helper object is being used to help with geolocation

 Notes about testing:

-  - implemented using TDD techniques with interleaved test/implementation stages
+  - implemented using TDD techniques with multiple interleaved test/implementation stages
-  - all unit tests in XCTest framework
+  - all unit tests are in XCTest framework
   - test cases use given/then/then structure (setup -> execute tested code -> evaluation)
-  - naming convention follows “testThat…” naming convention.
-Most test have a separate description to document purpose
+  - naming convention follows “testThat…” naming convention to document their purpose.
   - various level of tests:
     - static tests checking expected output of a function
     - object mocking/dummy stubs to test interaction between model and controller classes